 - How-to videos: You can show people interesting ways to use your product, solve a problem in your industry, pass on tips, demonstrate ways to wear your product, and more.
 This adds value to your brand, establishing your business as a source of knowledge.

-- Expert interviews: People are curious, so introducing them the faces behind your business can help show them they are in safe hands.
+- Expert interviews: People are curious, so introducing them to the faces behind your business can help show them they are in safe hands.
 Filming short interviews with your staff will demonstrate that they are knowledgeable and approachable.

 - Animations: One of the biggest trends this year has been the ever-increasing use of animation in short videos and on websites.
 They explain things which can be quite hard to understand in a simple, engaging way.

 - Customer testimonials: Finding someone to champion your brand is fantastic.
-If you have a happy customer, encourage them to shoot a quick video review explaining why they like your product, an maybe offer them as discount on their next purchase for doing this.
+If you have a happy customer, encourage them to shoot a quick video review explaining why they like your product, an maybe offer them a discount on their next purchase for doing this.

 - Panoramic videos: You can use the 360° function on Facebook when you start a new post to record a panoramic view.
 This is a great way of allowing viewers to see your content from every angle, or to see an area such as a factory, a hotel room, showroom etc. Also, while not everyone can afford Virtual Reality (VR) capability right now, as the technology becomes more widely available and affordable you can expect to see this become more normal.